 We pay $1,150 in rent a month, but we know that once we retire we’ll be paying a lot less in rent or would just need to cover maintenance, insurance and taxes if we decide to buy a house.
 Since our future state is very different from our current, we calculate how much we’d need for housing in our future state.

-Does the location of your choice offer your desired activities?
+Does your desired location offer activities that you enjoy?
 As an early retiree you might want a location that offers more action than destinations that are geared toward traditional retirees.
 If moving to a location designed for traditional retirees is not your cup of tea, you might want to explore other areas and even venture outside of the U.S. The world is at your feet!
 Get ready to explore it.

 Health and medical care